 10. Delivery Point and Title

-(a) In any sale of Products by MDEA to EPMI under a Transaction contemplated under this Agreement, MDEA shall deliver Products to EPMI at the Delivery Point or Points that are set forth from time to time in the Confirmations.
+(a) In any purchase or sale of Products by MDEA under a Transaction contemplated under this Agreement, MDEA shall deliver Products to EPMI at the Delivery Point or Points of Receipt that are set forth from time to time in the Confirmations.

-Title to the Products bought or sold under this Agreement under the MPPSA shall be governed by the terms of the MPPSA.
+Title to the Products bought or sold under this Agreement under the MPPSA or MGPSA shall be governed by the terms of the MPPSA or MGPSA, as appropriate.

 11. Fuel Management Services

 In connection with the Asset Management Services, MDEA hereby appoints EPMI as the Fuel Manager (Fuel Manager) for all Fuel Transactions for the Facilities and agrees to execute any and all documentation reasonably necessary to evidence the same.
 EPMI shall arrange, on behalf of MDEA, and assist in negotiating the acquisition and delivery of all natural gas, together with all required transportation services, necessary for operation of the Facilities; provided, however, that EPMI shall not be deemed MDEA’s agent in connection therewith or be required to provide credit support in connection therewith, other than for EPMI transactions.
-In addition, MDEA shall be responsible for entering into trading agreements or other agreements pursuant to which EPMI can purchase fuel on behalf of MDEA.
-In addition, MDEA shall enter into a MGPSA on terms agreeable to all parties.
+In addition, if agreed by the parties, MDEA shall be responsible for entering into trading agreements or other agreements pursuant to which EPMI can purchase fuel on behalf of MDEA.
+In addition, MDEA shall enter into a MGPSA with ENA on terms agreeable to all parties.
 The Parties recognize that without MDEA’s full and active participation in setting up trading agreements with an appropriate number and diversity of counterparties and acquiring additional transportation agreements, EPMI will not be able to procure fuel for the Facilities or seek to reduce Fuel Costs.
-It is expressly understood that on the Effective Date, certain Fuel Transactions are in effect, under which MDEA may be obligated to purchase and transport certain quantities of natural gas.
-Current MDEA fuel contracts are listed on Exhibit [5].
+[It is expressly understood that on the Effective Date, certain Fuel Transactions are in effect, under which MDEA may be obligated to purchase and transport certain quantities of natural gas.
+Current MDEA fuel contracts are listed on Exhibit [5].]
 Commencing on the Effective Date, EPMI shall manage and administer the Fuel Transactions.
 EPMI will manage Fuel Transactions in a commercially reasonable manner.
-MDEA shall bear all risk associated with third party fuel or transportion providers failure to perform or pay.
+MDEA shall bear all risk associated with third party fuel or transportation providers failure to perform or pay.
 EPMI shall use commercially reasonable efforts to mitigate such risk for MDEA.
 MDEA will be responsible for the purchase, transportation and storage of any fuel oil, and shall maintain an adequate supply to meet projected needs.

 EPMI agrees to provide the necessary, fundamental market information (specifically excluding any information which EPMI believes is confidential or otherwise proprietary) reasonably required for MDEA to make informed economic decisions concerning Fuel Transactions.
 The Marketing Committee shall decide the procedures necessary for determining the appropriate natural gas acquisition strategy taking into consideration long term, intermediate term and short-term natural gas purchases and transportation.